Vaibhav-kumawat/Analyzing-the-Education-trends-in-Tamilnadu/README.md

 # Analyzing-the-Education-trends-in-Tamilnadu
-This project is completely based on Python.
+This project is completely based on Tableau.